vinibcampelo/api-bank-operation/README.md

 ### Executing program

-* To run this project you need just execute the command below in the project path
+* To run this project you need just execute the command below in the project file path
 ```
 docker compose up
 ```